Updated: Apr 22

 I’m using KONNYAKU NOODLES instead of using regular noodles.
 Konnyaku is made from a type of yam which is full of fiber.
 It is also known as a low-carb ingredient.
 Some people use it to make pasta but it can be used as a substitution for any kind of noodle.
 You can find konnyaku in any Japanese supermarket in Japan.
 How about your country?

 Even though, konnyaku may not available where you are, the dressing I’m going to introduce here will go with any type of vegetable.
 If you want to stick with having a noodle then swapping to a vegetable noodle is a smart option.
 If you are not seeking a low carb recipe then swapping out the konnyaku for rice noodles is an another option!

-I hope you can try making dressing for add more variation to your salad.
+I hope you can try making the dressing for more variation to your salads.

 <KONNYAKU NOODLE SALAD WITH SWEET & SOUR DRESSING>

 <Prep time> 8 minutes

 <Cook time> 2 minutes